 San Francisco was the better team on this day, but the best team lost.

 The home team, playing in front a frenzied crowd in a game it had to have against its archrival to stay in good playoff position, won it with a field goal in the final minute.

 “Penalties killed us today,” Seattle defensive lineman Michael Bennett said.
 “But you can’t make too much of it.
 This is a tournament, one game at a time, and the ultimate goal is the Super Bowl.”

 The Seahawks still firmly believe they are on the right path to get there.
 Losing a close one to the 49ers didn’t place any doubts in their heads.
 And there’s no way the 49ers walked away from this one and honestly said to themselves, “Oh yeah, we’re better than they are.”

-The Seahawks, now 11-2 and still needing only one victory in the final three games to clinch the NFC West crown, walked away firmly believing they’re the better team, despite the slight hiccup Sunday.
+The Seahawks, now 11-2 and still likely to clinch the NFC West crown, walked away firmly believing they’re the better team, despite the slight hiccup Sunday.

 And they’re right.
 San Francisco (9-4) did nothing more than hold serve, barely, thanks to some sloppy play by the team that had beaten them by a combined score of 71-16 in the previous two meetings.

 All this game proved is that Seattle can’t have nine penalties for 85 yards and get a punt blocked, and still beat a strong team on the road.

 “It was a terrific, hard-fought football game, just a slugfest,” Seattle coach Pete Carroll said.
 “It was one of those types of games where one play can make a big difference.
 But we couldn’t get out of our own way with the penalties.
 That dictated the flow of the game.”